 CYJ-Texas is a part of Young Judaea, the oldest Zionist youth movement in the United States.
 Through our shared commitment to Jewish values, Jewish pride, and love of Israel, we bring together Jewish youth of every imaginable flavor!

 Camp is in a town called Wimberley, about an hour outside Austin, Texas.
 (Fun fact: there are a number of synagogues in the world with capacity for the entire Wimberley population!)
+There are several ways to get your camper to and from Camp for Opening Day and Closing Day.

 Any campers flying in will be met at the Austin/Bergstrom International Airport.
 Camper flights must arrive between 9:00 AM and 12:00 PM on the Opening Day of their session; departing flights must leave between 9:00 AM and 12:00 PM on their Closing Day.
 Transportation to and from the Austin airport will be provided for free, so long as flights arrive and depart at required times.